How should I apply for financial aid?

 I received my tuition bill, but my financial aid does not show up.

 Financial aid is disbursed to the student bursar accounts no earlier than 10 days before the start of each semester.
 As a result, students receiving financial aid from guaranteed sources (such as federal loans/alternative loans) only need to pay the amount of tuition that their aid does not cover.
 Students receiving financial aid can review their financial aid award to determine disbursement amounts.

-Can I view my financial aid status online?
+Can I view my loan aid offer online?

-Admitted students can view their financial aid award online through DukeHub.
+Admitted students can view their loan aid offer online through DukeHub.
 Your Net ID and password are required to log in.

 I am receiving tuition assistance from my employer or sponsor.
 How does this affect my financial aid?